AndrewRachuig/zillow_regression_project/README.md

         - Convert datatypes where necessary: objects to numerical; numerical to objects
         - Deal with missing values and nulls
         - Drop superfluous or redundant data columns
-        - Handle redudant categorical variables that can be simplified
+        - Handle redundant categorical variables that can be simplified
         - Change names to snake case where needed
         - Drop duplicates
     - A function which splits the dataframe into 3 subsets: Train, Validate, and Test to be used for Exploration of the data next
     - A function which creates a scaled version of the 3 subsets: Train, Validate, and Test to be used for modeling later
-- Use the prepare.py file to import and do initial cleaning/preperation of the data in the Final Report notebook
+- Use the prepare.py file to import and do initial cleaning/preparation of the data in the Final Report notebook
 ---
 #### Plan &rarr; Acquire &rarr; Prepare &rarr; Explore
 - Do Exploratory Data Analysis of using bivariate and multivariate stats and visualizations to find interactions in the data
 - Explore my key questions and discover answers to my hypotheses by running statistical analysis on data
     - Must include at least 4 visualizations and 2 statistical tests
 - Find key features to use in the model.
-Similarly find unecessary features which can be dropped
+Similarly find unnecessary features which can be dropped
     - Look for correlations, relationships, and interactions between various features and the target
     - Understanding how features relate to one another will be key to understanding if certain features can or should be dropped/combined
 - Document all takeaways and answers to questions/hypotheses